Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Build agent: The developers' computers.
 Release agent: A hosted service.
 - [x] Build agent: A source control system.
 Release agent: A hosted service.

 ### You have Azure Pipelines and GitHub integrated as a source code repository.
 The build pipeline has continuous integration enabled.
 You plan to trigger an automated build whenever code changes are committed to the repository.
-You need to ensure that the system will wait until a build completes before queuing another build.What should you implement?
+You need to ensure that the system will wait until a build completes before queuing another build.
+What should you implement?

 - [ ] path filters.
 - [x] batch changes.